Peter Ustinov: Personal life

 Ustinov was married three times—first to Isolde Denham (1920–1987), daughter of Reginald Denham and Moyna Macgill.
 The marriage lasted from 1940 to their divorce in 1950, and they had one child, daughter Tamara Ustinov.
 Isolde was the half-sister of Angela Lansbury, who appeared with Ustinov in Death on the Nile.

 His second marriage was to Suzanne Cloutier, which lasted from 1954 to their divorce in 1971.
 They had three children: two daughters, Pavla Ustinov and Andrea Ustinov, and a son, Igor Ustinov.
-Both Pavla and Andrea are actresses; Pavla appeared with her father in the 1978 fantasy movie, The Thief of Baghdad.
+Both Pavla and Andrea are actresses; Pavla appeared with her father in The Thief of Baghdad.

 His third marriage was to Helene du Lau d'Allemans, which lasted from 1972 to his death in 2004.